Class of 2015 – Graduation is Saturday, May 16, 2015

 Information about the Lawn Ceremony, caps and gowns, etc. can be found here.

 Information about the College of Arts and Sciences’ requirements and procedures for graduating can be found here.

 First, the Lawn Ceremony is run from the Dean’s Office of the College.
 Students should be receiving a graduation packet or email from them with information about how to pick up your cap and gown, line up and march, sit and listen to who ever it is who’s giving the address this time.
 Each student is eligible for 3 tickets to the Lawn ceremony.
 That’s for the seating.
-People are still able to view the ceremony from around the edge, etc. If you have family members who don’t deal well with weather, crowds, etc., keep in mind that the Chemistry auditorium is a remote viewing area for the event, and they can sit in there in the air conditioning and watch the whole thing via live remote, and be in place for the Chemistry Department’s ceremony when the Lawn ceremony is finished.
+At this time, people are still able to view the ceremony from around the edge, etc. If you have family members who don’t deal well with weather, crowds, etc., keep in mind that the Chemistry auditorium is a remote viewing area for the event, and they can sit in there in the air conditioning and watch the whole thing via live remote, and be in place for the Chemistry Department’s ceremony when the Lawn ceremony is finished.
 Keep in mind that the auditorium does need to be cleared out when the Lawn ceremony is over so that ushers can collect tickets for those attending the Department of Chemistry’s Diploma Ceremony.
 Parking is free of charge and will be available in the lots next to and in front of Chemistry and across the street at the stadium (also known as T4 lots).
 The parking spaces on Chemistry Drive are usually reserved for those with handicap permits only.
 Here is a link for directions and maps to the Chemistry Building and nearby parking lots.
 Click here for information for services for persons with disabilities.